 Ego State Therapy is an interactive therapy with a psychodynamic approach that seeks a solution through interacting with ego states.
 It is used to treat various cognitive and behavioural problems and helps us to resolve inner conflicts.
-The therapist interacts as a mediator with the presenting ego states and facilitates the process to enable the client to call on positive and helpful resources but the client chooses them and at their own pace and may experience several ego states coming through.
+The therapist acts as a mediator with the presenting ego states and facilitates the process to enable the client to call on positive and helpful resources but the client chooses them and works at their own pace and may experience several ego states coming through.

 The belief is that we create ego states as a coping strategy often in childhood to help us through a difficult situation or actual trauma and they stay with us with the intention of being helpful or protective.
 Sometimes we are held back by our thoughts and feelings and addressing our ego states liberates us and helps us to move on.